seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 Pagination
 ----------------

-sapwood uses [Kaminari](https://github.com/amatsuda/kaminari) for pagination.
+Sapwood uses [Kaminari](https://github.com/amatsuda/kaminari) for pagination.
 You should read Kaminari's docs to learn more about how you can paginate results.

 In general, though, it's quite simple.
 If you wanted 10 articles per page on your list page (keeping the example going), you would have something like this: